Skip to Content

 Please note, that the printable recipe card has ingredient quantities, complete instructions, and nutritional information.
 The following is a quick overview of the recipe.

-Place the birria meat and all of the vegetables in a large dutch oven or stock pot and cover them with water.
-Add the herbs and spices (except chili powder) and bring the mixture to a low boil.
+Place the birria meat, dried chiles, and all of the vegetables in a large dutch oven or stock pot and cover them with water.
+Add the herbs and spices (except chili powder) and bring the mixture to a low boil over medium-high heat.

 Dutch oven filled with meat, vegetables, dried peppers, and spices in preparation to make Birra tacos - Hostess At Heart